 Erika Reategui and Fernando Gonzalez

 Traveling to an exotic destination for a family vacation is not as difficult as it sounds.
 It also can be far more rewarding than choosing the same old family getaway every year.
 F1S associate Susan Quillin of SQ-Travel By Design, LLC offers some planning tips:

 Child friendly African safaris are great for parents and kids alike because the entire family is taken out of their comfort zone, says Quillin.
 Seeing animals in their natural habitat creates astounding memories for everyone.
 At Nairobi’s Giraffe Manor, imagine sharing breakfast with giraffes as they poke their heads through the window.

 Consider spending time volunteering at an elephant sanctuary.
 You and your kids will get to interact with animals in a way they cannot while on safari.
-At the Elephant Nature Park in Chiang Mai, Thailand, activities include bathing and feeding the animals, as well as prepping their food.
+At the Elephant Nature Park in Chiang Mai, Thailand, activities include bathing and feeding the animals, coupon code as well as prepping their food.